csjx/d1-membership-plan-mgmt/membership-plan-management.rst

 Customers
 ---------

-Customers are associated with a DataONE account (by ORCID), and track the charges for the individual customer.
+Customers are associated with a DataONE account (by ORCID), and are associated with Subscriptions, Orders, Invoices, Charges, and Quotas based on certain purchased Products.

 Quotas
 ------